-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact W ould the project: a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d.
-Result in the loss of forest land or conversion of forest land to non- forest use? e.
-Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a.
+Convert Prime Farmland, Unique Farmland, or Farmland Statewide Importance (Farmland), as shown on the map prepared pursuant to the Farmland Mapping and Monitorir Program of the California Resources Agency, to non-agricultur use? s g b.
+Conflict with existing zoning for agricultural use, or a Williamso Act contract? n 🗌 \boxtimes c.
+Conflict with existing zoning for, or cause rezoning of, forest lar (as defined in Public Resources Code section 12220(g) timberland (as defined by Public Resources Code section 4526 or timberland zoned Timberland Production (as defined b Government Code section 51104(g))?),), \square d.
+Result in the loss of forest land or conversion of forest land to not forest use? ı- \boxtimes e.
+Involve other changes in the existing environment which, due their location or nature, could result in conversion of Farmland, non-agricultural use or conversion of forest land to non-fore use? o \boxtimes a.

-a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?

 No Impact.
 The Project Site is currently developed with a golf course, golf driving range, and tennis courts and paved parking areas.
-Although designated as an Urban Agricultural Incentive Zone (UAIZ), which allows for property tax reductions for vacant properties used for agricultural purposes, the Project Site does not qualify for this deduction and purpose since it is not vacant or unimproved and would not be available for agricultural use in its entirety.
+Although designated as an Urban Agricultural Incentive Zone (UAIZ),19 which allows for property tax reductions for vacant properties used for agricultural purposes, the Project Site does not qualify for this deduction and purpose since it is not vacant or unimproved and would not be available for agricultural use in its entirety.
 In addition, no agricultural uses or related operations are present on the Project Site or in the surrounding urbanized area.
-Furthermore, the Project Site is not located on designated Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program.
-Since the Project would not convert farmland to non-agricultural uses, there would be no impact on agricultural resources and no mitigation measures would be required.
+Furthermore, the Project Site is not located on designated Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program.20 Since the Project would not convert farmland to non-agricultural uses, there would be no impact on agricultural resources and no mitigation measures would be required.
 No further analysis of this topic in an EIR is required.

-City of Los Angeles Department of City Planning, ZIMAS, Parcel Profile Report for 4141 N. Whitsett Avenue, http://zimas.lacity.org/, accessed February 28, 2020.
+19 City of Los Angeles Department of City Planning, ZIMAS, Parcel Profile Report for 4141 N. Whitsett Avenue, http://zimas.lacity.org/, accessed February 28, 2020.